Margaret Fuller: Assignment in Europe

-The couple supported Giuseppe Mazzini's movement for the establishment of a Roman Republic proclaimed on February 9, 1849 after it had been voted by the Constituent Assembly, elected by male universal suffrage in January 1849.
-The fundamental decree of the Roman Republic stated: "Art.
+The couple supported Giuseppe Mazzini's movement for the establishment of a Roman Republic proclaimed on February 9, 1849, after it had been voted by the Constituent Assembly, elected by universal male suffrage in January 1849.
+The fundamental decree of the Roman Republic stated: Art.
 1. - The Pope has lapsed in fact and in law from the temporal government of the Roman State.
 Art.
 2. —- The Roman Pontiff will have all the necessary guarantees for independence in the exercise of his spiritual power.
 Art.
 3 - The form of the government of the Roman state will be pure democracy, and will take on the glorious name of Roman Republic.
 Art.
-4. - The Roman Republic will have with the rest of Italy the relations required by the common nationality."
+4. - The Roman Republic will have with the rest of Italy the relations required by the common nationality.

 The Pope resisted this statement and asked for international intervention to be restored in his temporal power.
 Catholic mobilization on behalf of papal sovereignty was thus sparked.
 French zouaves were the first to respond to his appeal and besieged Rome.
 Ossoli fought on the ramparts of the Vatican walls while Fuller volunteered at two supporting hospitals.
 When the patriots they supported met defeat, the couple believed it safer to flee Rome and decided to move to Florence and, in 1850, to the United States.
 In Florence they finally met Elizabeth Barrett Browning.
 Fuller used her experience in Italy to begin a book about the history of the Roman Republic—a work she may have begun as early as 1847— and hoped to find an American publisher after a British one rejected it.
-She believed the work would be her most important, referring to it in a March 1849 letter to her brother Richard as, "something good which may survive my troubled existence."
+She believed the work would be her most important, referring to it in a March 1849 letter to her brother Richard as "something good which may survive my troubled existence."